prcutler/castopod-user-guide/docs/getting-started/create-episode.md

 You can add a transcript to your episode by choosing a file in SRT or VTT format to upload.
 Transcripts will be shown in a tab on the episode page and some podcast apps such as Apple Podcasts can display the transcript.
-Transcripts help with users who may have a hearing disability and can also help with search engine optimization.
+Transcripts help users who may have a hearing disability and can also help with search engine optimization.

 ### Chapters